 Dana over at Our Traveling Tribe knows quite a bit about the Top 10 Family Stops in Helena, Montana because her family is from there.
 They are a pretty amazing family if you don’t know about them, you’ll want to read more.
 The Ticknors are a family of fourteen (four have flown the nest) that travel around the country full time in a RV.
 Interested in learn more about this nomadic family?
 Me too.
 I’m thrilled to have Dana sharing her insight on a state I have never visited, but certainly want to after reading her post!

 Our family has traveled extensively across the United States, and yet our favorite place is still our home state of Montana.
-There are so many reasons to love the Big Sky State; and its capitol city is the perfect destination for families!
+There are so many reasons to love the Big Sky State, and its capital city is the perfect destination for families!

 Montana is known best for being home to both Glacier National Park and Yellowstone National Park (although Yellowstone covers more ground in Wyoming, it’s most popular entrances are in Montana), and I am a firm believer that families should visit both parks!
 Helena is the perfect halfway point for traveling between the national park sites, and it has so much natural beauty, and intriguing old west history, to offer to its guests.
 Children especially love the rugged nature and the abundant wildlife that is prevalent throughout the state.

-4. Capitol Building Tours are guided, one hour tours available in the beautiful Montana State Capitol Building; you can also self-guide if preferred.
-The building features a massive rotunda that showcases intricate art work, and a large and priceless Charlie Russell cowboy painting hangs in the House of Representatives.
-This stop is a great half hour add on to the Last Chance Train Tour and a visit to the Historical Society Museum as all are located next to one another.
+These are guided, one hour tours available in the beautiful Montana State Capitol Building; you can also self-guide if preferred.
+The building features a massive rotunda that showcases intricate artwork, and a large and priceless Charlie Russell cowboy painting hangs in the House of Representatives.
+This stop is a great half hour add-on to the Last Chance Train Tour and a visit to the Historical Society Museum as all are located next to one another.

-Downtown Helena offers a fun stop for kids at the world class Great Northern Carousel!
-Mount your choice of local wildlife, from cut-throat trout to bison to grizzly bear, and spin off into a stampede of hand carved animals created by a Disney renowned carver.
+Downtown Helena offers a fun stop for kids at the world-class Great Northern Carousel!
+Mount your choice of local wildlife, from cut-throat trout to bison to grizzly bear, and spin off into a stampede of hand-carved animals created by a Disney renowned carver.
 An incredible location for fun photos, once the animals have been tamed, it is time to check out the over 2 dozen flavors of decadent Montana-made ice cream!

 Where to stay

 The Great Northern Best Western is a newer hotel that is located just a block from the Great Northern Carousel and ExplorationWorks.
-With a reputation for cleanliness, and boasting a pool, high speed internet, complementary breakfasts, and an onsite restaurant, this location has it all.
+With a reputation for cleanliness, and boasting a pool, high-speed internet, complimentary breakfasts, and an onsite restaurant, this location has it all.

 About Dana: Dana’s family of 14 have been fulltime travelers for the past 6 years.
-Toting their home along with them in the form of a 42′ rv, they have explored 41 states, over 90 national parks, and countless zoos, museums, and amusement parks.
+Toting their home along with them in the form of a 42′ RV, they have explored 41 states, over 90 national parks, and countless zoos, museums, and amusement parks.
 Dana writes for LetsRV.com, as well as keeping their own social media channels moving.
-You can find their tribe’s travels on their website at Our Traveling Tribe, as well as on facebook, twitter, pinterest, and instagram.
+You can find their tribe’s travels on their website at Our Traveling Tribe.